blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 region.
 His first contract is to provide security detail for the Diadem, offering free passage to Southhaven in addition to 10GP per person.

+### If an adventurer dies
+If an adventurer dies, the story goes on.
+Have the player create a new character and introduce them soon.
+Here's some ways to pick from.
+1. On the ship headed into Southhorn, either current voyage, or a later one
+2. An adventurer awaiting contracts in:
+- the Ravshack Inn
+- the Cauldberry Tavern
+- the bandit camp
+- The red paw base in haven
+3. Someone captured or infiltrating the cult.
+Let them come up to the party with news of the cult.
+4. An assassin hired by a hostile faction(one of the kingdoms, bandits, cultists, red paw, etc) that the party can talk down from fighting.
+5. Someone who is wrongfully sentenced to death by Kinkade for the cult's activities.

 ### Character Creation
 If you have an existing party from another adventure such as a level 0 character